 Space Requirements:

 The Rabbit Welfare Association & Fund emphasizes the importance of providing sufficient space for rabbits to live comfortably.
-Their guidelines suggest a minimum of 10ft x 6ft of space for a pair of average-sized rabbits.
-Larger breeds or more active rabbits may require even more space.
+Their guidelines suggest a minimum of 10ft x 6ft of space for a pair of small to average sized rabbits.
+Larger breeds or more active rabbits will require even more space.
 This ensures that they have enough room to hop, run, stand on their hind legs, and stretch out – vital activities for their physical health and mental stimulation.
-Generally 30 inches is plenty of height to contain most rabbits in an indoor enclosure, but occasionally you’ll need to invest in much taller pens for adventurous jumpers or climbers.
+Generally 30 inches is plenty of height to contain most rabbits in an indoor space, but occasionally you’ll need to invest in much taller pens for adventurous jumpers or climbers.
 Never ever lock a rabbit in a cage or a hutch for any length of time.
-Cages can be used as litter boxes if left open at all times.
+Cages can be used as litter boxes if left open at all times but they can also cause territorial issues with bonded bunnies if they are enclosed.
 A hutch that’s left open 24/7 can be used as a hiding spot but keep in mind they can be very difficult to clean.

 Creating a Stimulating Environment:

-Rabbits are intelligent and curious creatures, and a well-designed indoor space can provide endless opportunities for mental stimulation.
+Rabbits are intelligent and curious creatures who still have most of their wild instincts and a well-designed indoor space can provide endless opportunities for mental stimulation.
 Incorporating tunnels, hides, dig boxes and a variety of toys can keep your rabbit engaged and prevent boredom.
 We suggest the use of cardboard boxes with entrances and exits as a way to mimic the burrows that rabbits would create in the wild.
 Rabbits also love to zoom through cat tunnels.

 Additionally, providing platforms or ramps can add vertical space to the enclosure, allowing rabbits to explore and exercise their natural instinct to survey their surroundings.
 We cannot emphasize enough the importance of hiding places within the enclosure, as rabbits are prey animals and often feel safer when they have a secure space to retreat to.